-“In this product, a robot equipped with a 3D camera follows the subject.
-The robot analyzes its walk, and the data obtained is stored on a cloud server.
-We will constantly improve the accuracy of judgment on outcomes through machine learning, walking movement will become a new health barometer. "
+"In this product, a robot equipped with a 3D camera follows the subject.
+The robot analyzes his walk, and the data obtained is stored on a cloud server.
+We will constantly improve the accuracy of judgment on the results through machine learning, movement of the journey will become a new health barometer. "

 Predict diseases from walking in advance